The Wrangell Sentinel

 The Wrangell Sentinel is a weekly newspaper founded in 1902 in Wrangell, Alaska.
 The newspaper remains in publication with only a few short periods of inactivity.
-It is one of the oldest continuously published newspaper in Alaska.
+It is one of the oldest continuously published newspapers in Alaska.
 The paper covered potlach traditional celebrations.

 History

 On November 20, 1902, the first issue of the Alaska Sentinel was published by A.V.R.
 Snyder, who was from Oregon and at one time reported for the Dixon Telegraph in Illinois.
 At that time Wrangell was a seaport with around 800 inhabitants.
 Snyder moved to Alaska to work as a deputy collector of customs.
 In 1905, the owner's son George Curtis Lee Snyder was named editor and business manager.
 At that time Snyder was appointed the town's United States court commissioner, but Governor Wilford Bacon Hoggatt removed him from office in 1907 after he published an article in the Sentinel critical of the governor.

 In February 1909, the Alaska Sentinel ceased.
 Richard Bushell Jr. relaunched the paper as the Wrangell Sentinel in June 1909.
 Harold F. Dawes became the owner two years later, and Bushell resumed ownership in 1913.
 Later that year the Sentinel was purchased by Paul F. Stanhope, who then sold it in 1916 to J. W. Pritchett.
 On August 19, 1920, Pritchett, received a copy of The New York Times sent by plane, the first piece of mail to arrive in Alaska by plane.
 Mrs. Pritchett took over running the paper in 1930 when her husband became ill.
 She was the paper's editor and publisher for 8 years.

 In 1939, Lew M. Williams Sr., bought the paper from her.
 He formerly worked at The News Tribune, and had moved to Alaska to work at Juneau Empire.
 After moving to Wrangell, Williams Sr. served as postmaster and mayor.
 He was appointed Alaska Secretary of State in 1944.
-His son Lew M. Williams Jr. soon started work at the paper and assisted his father until 1956, when he moved to Petersburg, Alaska to operate another paper.
+His son Lew M. Williams Jr. soon started work at the paper and assisted his father.
+The Williams family purchased Petersburg Press in 1956.
+Williams Jr. then left the Sentinel to manage their other paper in Petersburg, Alaska.